 What is an Amylase Test?

-Other names: Other names for this test are amy test, serum amylase, urine amylase.
+Other names: Other names for this test are amy test, serum amylase, and urine amylase.

-An amylase test may also be prescribed by your healthcare physician to track one or more pancreatic conditions, such as:
+Your healthcare physician may also prescribe an amylase test to track one or more pancreatic conditions, such as:

-A tiny needle will be used by a medical expert to draw blood from a vein in your arm for an amylase blood test.
-A tiny amount of blood will be collected into a test tube or vial once the needle has been placed.
+A medical expert will use a tiny needle to draw blood from a vein in your arm for an amylase blood test.
+A small amount of blood will be collected into a test tube or vial once the needle has been placed.
 The needle may hurt somewhat when it enters or exits your body.
-Usually, this only needs a few minutes.
+Usually, this only takes a few minutes.

 • Dry your hands after washing them with soap and water.